 B'nai B’rith women (BBW) was founded in 1909.
 In 1957 membership totaled 132,000 women in 768 chapters in the United States and Canada with 41 chapters in foreign countries.

 The membership has been falling and in "1990, BBW and BBI reached an agreement recognizing that B'nai B'rith women as an independent self-governing organization affiliated with the B'nai B'rith.”

 The money contributed is used to support a variety of humanitarian, voluntary, service and educational programs under the auspices of the B’nai B’rith.

 It has a budget of 14 million with nearly 95% membership in the United States.

 We gave a list of large international Jewish organizations in our first organization highlighting the success of the Jewish people.
 This article endeavors to provide some additional community groups that are more niche.

 Women's International Zionist Organization

-Today, they run day care centres in Israel caring for 14,000 children of working mothers, needy families and immigrants.
+Today, they run day care centers in Israel caring for 14,000 children of working mothers, needy families, and immigrants.